cabrerahector/wordpress-popular-posts/readme.txt

 `<?php if (function_exists('wpp_get_mostpopular')) wpp_get_mostpopular("range=weekly&order_by=comments"); ?>`

-For a complete list of parameters (also known as "attributes"), please check your *wp-admin > Settings > Wordpress Popular Posts* page.
+For a complete list of parameters, please go to *wp-admin > Settings > Wordpress Popular Posts > FAQ*.

 ***wpp_get_views()***

-The **wpp_get_views** template tag retrieves the views count of a single post since the plugin was installed.
+The **wpp_get_views** template tag retrieves the total views count of a single post.
 It only accepts one parameter: the post ID (eg. echo wpp_get_views(15)).
 If the function doesn't get passed a post ID when called, it'll return false instead.

 **Usage:**